shaief/first-steps-with-python/README.md

 # Welcome!
-This repository includes hand-on examples of Python 2.7 code.
+This repository includes hands-on examples of Python 2.7 code.

 # Table of contents:
 ### Basic Python types: